syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 The summary segment calculation can be changed by using the [`AllowAutoSum`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.WaterfallSeries~AllowAutoSumProperty.html) property.
 By default, the property is true.
 When disabling this property, it renders the segment by using the y value of provided ItemsSource collection.

-The below code example illustrates how the AllowAutoSum property value can be set.
+The following code example illustrates how the AllowAutoSum property value can be set.

 {% tabs %}